 What is DoH and DoT?

 DoH and DoT are an encrypted form of classic DNS.
-Instead of sending data unencrypted, they encrypt the data being sent before it is sent using advanced cryptographic protocols.
+Instead of sending data unencrypted, these newer methods encrypt the data before it is sent using advanced cryptographic protocols.

 - DoH encrypts DNS data using the HTTPS protocol.